 You Can Visit The Small Town In Kentucky That Inspired The Walking Dead

-Kentucky is a state that’s inspired many things over the years, including popular songs, books, movies, and TV shows.
+With its rich history and ghost towns, Kentucky is a state that’s inspired many things over the years, including popular songs, books, movies, and TV shows.
 One of the most recent inspirations derived from the small town of Cynthiana, where Robert Kirkman and Tony Moore are from.
-If you don’t recognize those names, then chances are you are not also from this city and/or you are not a fan of the wildly popular AMC show, ‘The Walking Dead.’
+If you don’t recognize those names, then chances are you are not also from this city and/or you are not a fan of the wildly popular AMC show, “The Walking Dead.”
 These two Cynthiana natives are the creator and artist of this comic book series turned sci-fi TV show, and you can visit this small town in Kentucky that inspired it all.

-‘The Walking Dead’ is one of the most popular TV shows of the past decade and it definitely has a cult following around the world – and it all began in this small town in Kentucky, as Cynthiana natives were inspired to use their hometown as the setting for the very beginning of what would become ‘The Walking Dead.’
+‘”The Walking Dead” is one of the most popular TV shows of the past decade and it definitely has a cult following around the world – and it all began in this small town in Kentucky, as Cynthiana natives were inspired to use their hometown as the setting for the very beginning of what would become a legend on the silver screen!
 Did you already know about this Hollywood/Kentucky connection?
 Are you a fan of the comic books and show?
 Share with us in the comments!

 While not a ghost town per se, we think Cynthiana, Kentucky, has unofficial “ghost town in Kentucky” status given its connecting with “The Walking Dead!”
 What do you think?

 The Walking Dead Mural Address: South Walnut Street, Cynthiana, KY, 41031.

 What are some other famous small towns in Kentucky?